Astronomy and Astrophysics

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.

-Applicants to the Astronomy and Astrophysics program must have a minimum TOEFL score of 590 on the paper-based test, or a total score of 96 with a 23 on the speaking section for the Internet-based test (iBT).
+Applicants to the Astronomy and Astrophysics program normally have a minimum TOEFL score of 590 on the paper-based test, or a total score of 96 with a 23 on the speaking section for the Internet-based test (iBT).

 Degree Requirements